integr8ly/integreatly-operator/README.md

 ### Local and OLM installation type
 If you installed RHOAM locally or via OLM then you can uninstall one of two ways:

-- for local installation use the `local-rhaom-operator Namespace`
+- for local installation use the namespace that the RHMI CR was created in.
 - for OLM installation use the `redhat-rhoam-operator Namespace`